horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ![Import select merge option](images/wkc-admin/wkc-import-select-merge-option.png)

-* You will see "The import completed succesfully" when it is completed.
+* You will see "The import completed successfully" when it is completed.

 ![Import complete](images/wkc-admin/wkc-import-complete.png)